AninditaBasu/indica/docs/how_to_soliloquy.md

 ```

 Because you're interested in people talking to themselves, you need the verses where `sungby` is the same as `sungfor`.
 To do so, you can use any of the path parameters to get all verses in all books, and then programmatically extract only those verses where the poet is the same as the god.

+!!! note "Entity relationship"

+    For information on how mandals, suktas, poets and gods are connected to each other, see the entity-relationship diagram at [About Rig Veda](about_rv.md).

 The steps for getting this filtered list verses will depend on the path parameter that you use.
 The following pseudocodes show the steps with 3 different path parameters.